On Imbalanced Regression with Hoeffding Trees: Preliminaries

 where $h$ is the \emph{bandwidth} and its role is to provide some scaling on the use of the kernel that is used in (\ref{eq:kernel_general}).
 Small values of $h$ make the estimate sensitive to individual data points, whereas large values of $h$ provide a smoother estimate, by spreading the influence of each data point over a wider region of the dataset.
 We work with the Gaussian and the Epanechnikov kernel.
 The approximation on the labels as explained above is called LDS in~\citep{Yang2021DelvingID}.

-Furthermore, we may be using \emph{binning} so that we can map individual label values to potentially broader intervals in which these values fall.
-This is a standard technique, e.g.,~\cite{Yang2021DelvingID}.
-Letting $m$ and $M$ be the minimum and maximum values of the labels in the dataset, $r$ be the range of bins, and $i^\star = \lfloor(M-m)/r\rfloor$, we have that the different bins correspond to the intervals $b_i = [m + ir, m + (i+1)r)$ for $i\in\set{0, 1, \ldots, i^\star}$ and $b_{i^\star+1} = [m + (i^{\star}+1)r, m + (i^{\star}+2)r] = [m + (i^{\star}+1)r, M]$.
-Finally, as~(\ref{eq:kernel_general}) is ultimately calculating an average, one can telescope the sum and focus on the influence of the last quantity considered.
-This is particularly useful for streams as we have access to new information.
-In this case, (\ref{eq:kernel_general}) is converted to the following formula, where by changing slightly the notation and using $n$ in the first subscript we denote the fact that we have seen $n$ examples so far from the stream:
+Furthermore, we may use \emph{binning} to map individual label values to broader intervals.
+This is standard technique; e.g.,~\cite{Yang2021DelvingID}.
+Let $m$ and $M$ denote the minimum and maximum label values (assumed known), and let $r$ be the bin range.
+We generate $j^\star = \lfloor (M-m)/r \rfloor + 1$ bins, where $b_j = [m + jr, m+(j+1)r)$ for $j\in\set{0,1,\ldots,j^\star}$.
+Since~(\ref{eq:kernel_general}) ultimately computes an average, it admits a telescoping update that relies on the previous average and the newest observation; which is particularly convenient in streaming settings.
+Using $n$ in the first subscript to denote the fact that we have seen $n$ examples so far from the stream, we have: